Coleman Sundome 2 Person Tent

 We’ve combed through every tent we could find to arrive at this list of the 12 best backpacking tents.
 Each and every one is an expression of the state of the tent maker’s art.
 Which one will be right for you will depend on many things, including how many of your family or friends are going to be sharing the tent with you.
 To keep things clear we’ll start with 1 person backpacking tents and work our way up gradually to the larger sizes.
 Let’s get started.

-Our Top Picks For The Best Backpacking Tents
+The Best Backpacking Tents

 ALPS Mountaineering Lynx 1-Person Backpacking Tent